alyssaanastasi/alyssaanastasi/README.md

 ## Welcome! 💌

-- 🎀 Senior in Computer Science and Statistics with a minor in Public Health at UIUC
-- 🎀 Passion for applying machine learning in healthcare from the biological level to clinical settings
+🎀 Senior in Computer Science and Statistics with a minor in Public Health at UIUC 🎀 Passion for applying machine learning in healthcare from the biological level to clinical settings 🎀 Pronouns: She/Her

 <!--
 **alyssaanastasi/alyssaanastasi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.